node-ffi/node-ffi/README.md

 ------------

  * Linux, OS X, Windows, or Solaris.
- * `libffi` comes bundled with node-ffi, it does not need to be installed on your system.
+ * `libffi` comes bundled with node-ffi; it does *not* need to be installed on your system.
- * The current version is tested to run on node 0.6.x and 0.7.x.
+ * The current version is tested to run on node v0.6.x and v0.7.x.

 Installation